Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 2. Complete the Application Package

 Carefully fill out all forms, ensuring accuracy and completeness.
 Any errors or missing information could delay your application.
-Double-check that all sections are filled, signed where necessary, and include all required documents.
+Double-check that all sections are filled, and signed where necessary, and include all required documents.

 3. Pay the Fees